waveyboym/WVY-DBMS/README.md

 # TL; DR
 1. This project was done for <a href="https://www.cs.up.ac.za/module/cos221/">assignment 4 of COS221</a>
 2. This project is hosted and done in <a href="https://code.visualstudio.com/">VS Code</a> with the <a href="https://maven.apache.org/">Maven</a> build tool
-3. This project has a compiled and custom runtime image(exe) here:
-4. You can fork and edit and play around with this project(if you want to) and even distribute as long as you link back to this repo as original source
+3. You can fork and edit and play around with this project(if you want to) and even distribute as long as you link back to this repo as original source
-5. Although this app makes use of **<a href="https://openjfx.io/">JAVAFX</a>**, I never used native functionality to design the app but rather embeded a web app into the webview.
+4. Although this app makes use of **<a href="https://openjfx.io/">JAVAFX</a>**, I never used native functionality to design the app but rather embeded a web app into the webview.
 I made this decision because of time constraints.
-6. The UI was fully designed in <a href="https://www.figma.com/">figma</a>. <a href="https://drive.google.com/file/d/1ul2-0aOcYZJKbd5Npo7ZbMOWKqbwjlWg/view?usp=sharing">Click here to access the design file</a>(Note you need to have <a href="https://www.figma.com/downloads/">figma</a> installed in order to open fig files)
+5. The UI was fully designed in <a href="https://www.figma.com/">figma</a>. <a href="https://drive.google.com/file/d/1ul2-0aOcYZJKbd5Npo7ZbMOWKqbwjlWg/view?usp=sharing">Click here to access the design file</a>(Note you need to have <a href="https://www.figma.com/downloads/">figma</a> installed in order to open fig files)

 # Presentation images
 ![all tabs](presentation-img/demo1.png "all tabs")